Physical processes in protoplanetary disks: Episodic accretion

 One way to trigger a jump to the high state is to postulate that some source of turbulence other than the MRI is present to heat the disk.
 Gammie \cite{gammie99} suggested that inefficient transport through the ionized surface layer would lead to the build of mass in the dead zone \cite{gammie96} until $Q \approx 1$ and self-gravity sets in (see \S\ref{sec_self_gravity}).
 We can readily estimate the properties we might expect for an instability triggered in this manner by the onset of self-gravity at small radii.
 Suppose that at 1~AU the temperature in the quiescent (externally irradiated) disk state is 150~K. Then to reach $Q = 1$ requires gas to build up until $\Sigma \simeq 7 \times 10^4 \ {\rm g \ cm^{-2}}$, at which point the mass interior is $M \sim \pi r^2 \Sigma \sim 0.025 \ M_\odot$.
 This is comparable to the amount of mass accreted per major FU Orionis-like outburst.
 In the outburst state the disk will be moderately thick (say $h/r = 0.3$ \cite{bell97}), and the viscous time scale $(1 / \alpha \Omega)(h/r)^{-2}$ works out to be about 200~yr for $\alpha = 0.01$, again similar to inferred FUOr time scales.
 At this crude level of estimate, it therefore seems possible that a self-gravity triggered dead zone instability could be consistent both with the inferred size of the outbursting region \cite{zhu07} and with theoretical best guesses as to the strength of angular momentum transport in ideal MHD conditions.

 Time-dependent models for outbursts arising from a dead zone instability were computed by Armitage et al. \cite{armitage01}, and subsequently by several groups in both one-dimensional \cite{zhu10a,zhu10b,martin11b,owen14} and two-dimensional models \cite{zhu09,bae14}.
 The more recent studies show that a self-gravity triggered instability of an Ohmic dead zone can give rise to outbursts whose properties are broadly consistent with those of observed FUOrs.
 Instability persists even if there is a small residual viscosity within the dead zone \cite{bae13,martin14}, which could arise hydrodynamically in response to the ``stirring" from the overlying turbulent surface layer \cite{fleming03}.

-\begin{svgraybox} It is established that Gammie's dead-zone structure, as originally postulated \cite{gammie96}, can be unstable to the development of a limit cycle in which outbursts and quiescent intervals alternate.
-It is much less clear whether a more realistic (we think) inner disk structure, affected by all three non-ideal terms (\S\ref{sec_transport}), evolves in a similar way.
-Ambipolar diffusion can damp turbulence in the low density surface layer, while the Hall effect (and winds) can lead to significant laminar stresses.
-It remains to be shown that our best theoretical models for disks on AU scales are locally unstable in the same way as a simple Ohmic dead zone, and to investigate the type of global outbursts that any instabilities might yield.
-The Hall effect and / or winds could in principle also lead to entirely different types of eruptive behavior. \end{svgraybox}
+How well such models work when either or both of the Hall effect and MHD winds contribute to the dynamics close to the star remains unclear.
+In principle these effects could also lead to entirely different types of eruptive behavior.